SiddyDevelops/Python-Bots-And-Projects/README.md

 ## Web Scraping
 A collection of python scripts that fetchs information from HTML tags directly with just like of website.

+## Chat Bot
+A python script which responds to user's input text as an artificial assistance.

 ---